Peg Perego Primo Viaggio SIP 5-70 Convertible Review

 Crotch Strap Adjustment: There are two crotch strap positions located approximately 4.5” and 6” from the back of the seat.
 The inside position must be used until the child is 22 lbs.
 When threading the crotch strap for the inside position, the crotch strap anchor is threaded down into the seat, then back up again through the outside position.

 Padding, Comfort and Appearance: The cover is Italian.
 That’s all I really need to say, right?
 The fit and finish of the cover are excellent and the cover pulls off from the front for easy cleaning.
 It’s never easy trying to get a cover off over headrest, but there’s enough elasticity in it so it won’t tear.
 The fabric on the headrest and along the sides is polyester while the inside portion, called Fresco Jersey, is slightly textured yet comfy poly.
 There’s a sewn-on belly pad that makes the buckle pop forward a bit when the child isn’t using it.
 I don’t foresee any problems with hot temps in this seat.
-There are 6 cover choices: Crystal Beige, Licorice, Black, Paloma, Red, and Cacao.
-The restraint I have is in Black.
+There are 10 cover choices: Crystal Beige, Licorice, Crystal Black, Paloma, Crystal Red, Aquamarine, Atmosphere, Fucsia, Fleur, and the to-die-for Alcantara Pearl Grey.
+The restraint I have is in Crystal Black.
+Peg also offers an alternative separate cover for purchase called the Clima Cover.
+It’s made of an innovative soft Tencel material that helps keep a child warm in the winter and cool in the summer.

 Infant Support Cushion: A 3.5” thick memory foam infant cushion is used to boost an infant up to the bottom harness slots and improve harness fit.
 The cushion must be used to 22 lbs., then removed.
 It may not be used forward-facing.